mrstefangrimm/Parc/Documents/ProgrammingGuide.md

 ## Help (?)

-The help list all the 20 available program slots and if they are in use or not.
+The help lists all the 20 available program slots and if they are in use or not.

 Example: `?`